 The Presbyterian Historical Society documents the experiences of Presbyterians from across the country.
-As part of our series on regional histories, here are five stories about the Atlanta area collected by PHS.
+As part of our series on regional history, here are five stories about the Baltimore area collected by PHS.

 As the Presbyterian Church (U.S.A.) gathers in St. Louis, Missouri for the 223rd General Assembly this June 16–23, we're taking a look at some of the significant reports, discussions, and decisions made at previous General Assemblies held in St. Louis.